0xchase/r2taint/readme.md

  - Add commands for all bap-toolkit tools

 ## Commands
- - Tm: Taint mallocs
- - Tmc: Trace taint between malloc and other system calls
- - Tml: List malloc taints
- - Tms: Seek to malloc taint
- - Ta: Taint at address
+ - Ta: Taint arguments of current function or by name
- - Tas: Taint between address and system calls

- - Something to taint arguments
- - Tr: Taint register at seek
+ - Tv: Taint variables of current function or by name
  - Tp: Taint pointer at seek
- - Tv: Taint local variable by name